mfanelli1/Term-Project/project_proposal.md

 # **Term Project Proposal**

 ## **Big Idea**
-* Our project is created to help Babson College students decide which vacation destination they should visit during school breaks.
-We will divide this by weekend trips (3 days), long weekend trips (4-6 days) and break trips (2 weeks - a month).
-After the user inputs their vacation preference, it will then ask their input again on what kind of vacation they would like to go on.
-Some possibilities may be a relaxing vacation, an adventurous vacation, a historical/information vacation, etc. Through this project, we wish to come up with a product that can help minimize the stress that comes with deciding which vacation destination to choose.
-The minimum viable product would be a website that would ask for the user’s vacation type.
-A stretch goal would be to offer the price of the whole vacation
+* Our project is created to help convert currency from around the world with each other real time.
+We figured that this was interesting and applicable to Babson students because we are all from different parts of the world, thus, we use different forms of currencies in our home countries.

+Our minimum viable product is to create a website that requires user input of whatever amount they want and be able to convert the output of another currency amount with a click of a button.

+Our stretch goal is to potentially showcase the historical rates of each form of currency with the final result.

 ## **Learning Goals**
 * Ziyuan: One of my learning goals is to gain a deeper understanding of the real life applications of Python, specifically in web application and internet development, and learning how to collaborate in such an intense project.